Comforting Patients One Stitch at a Time

 For many years, volunteers have been creating tray favors for our patients in recognition of special holidays.
 But ‘Hats of Love’, a project begun by a Firelands’ volunteer, was the impetus to Firelands expanding this special project and the need for an all-encompassing title for these talents.

 In addition to knitted hats, scarves and blankets, other items such as Wee Care Bears, abdominal and neck pillows, lap blankets and wheelchair bags are produced by many talented individuals and groups.
 Recently, volunteers throughout a broad geographical region are now contributing Knitted Knockers (inserts for mastectomy patients) and quilts for newly diagnosed patients.

 Also welcome are donations of current and gently- used magazines, puzzle and crossword books or other reading materials to help our patients and family members pass the time.

 Hand and Hearts from Home volunteers lovingly find the joy and reward in a very different way than the in-house volunteer, but their mission is of equal importance to providing for the care and well-being of our patients and visitors.
-To find out more about all the volunteer opportunities at Firelands, call Volunteer Services at 419-557-7460 or email firstname.lastname@example.org.
+To find out more about volunteering in Sandusky OH at Firelands, call Volunteer Services at 419-557-7460 or email firstname.lastname@example.org.